rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 Anyway, with some new shortcodes in hand, I wondered how I'd get them to be usable with another Hugo site without having to copypaste them over.
 That's when, once again, [Maëlle *literally pushed me* into another rabbit hole](https://twitter.com/ma_salmon/status/1264192872498290688) about Hugo modules and theme components [^rabbithole].

-I was scared about [Hugo modules] (built upon Go modules) at first because neither this [Go modules] intro nor this [Go modules wiki] was particularly easy to skim through, given my only contact with Go had been the second syllable in my chosen static site generator.
+I hesitated to get into [Hugo modules] (built upon Go modules) at first because neither this [Go modules] intro nor this [Go modules wiki] was particularly easy to skim through, given my only contact with Go had been the second syllable in my chosen static site generator.

 [^rabbithole]: I kid, of course.
 I'm starting to like the dynamic I'm developing with Maëlle where I have a half-baked idea and she throws enough ideas and suggestions my way to actually make them work (kind of). <br> 🐇🕳️